 Supply and demand.
-In a bull market, there is a lot of optimism and confidence, so you usually see a strong demand for a resource with a limited offer.
+In a bull market, there is a lot of optimism and confidence, so you usually see strong demand for a resource with a limited offer.
 Not many investors will sell since trust is high and many want to get into the market.
 Because of this, prices will increase.

 When an economy is healthy, people will have more money to spend.
-A bull market can be a consequence of a healthy economy as investors have more money to spend on objects.
+A bull market can be a consequence of a healthy economy as investors have more money to spend on investment objects.

 The Bare Board

 Following the creation of The London Stock Exchange, traders posted offerings to buy shares.
-When the demand for stocks was low; the board was small.
+When the demand for stocks was low; the board was bare.
 This is said to be the origin of the term bear market; when the market was down.

 How to identify a bear market.